Doppler effect: Inverse Doppler effect

 Since 1968 scientists such as Victor Veselago have speculated about the possibility of an inverse Doppler effect.
 The size of the Doppler shift depends on the refractive index of the medium a wave is traveling through.
-But some materials are capable of negative refraction, which should lead to a Doppler shift that works in a direction opposite that of a conventional Doppler shift.
+Some materials are capable of negative refraction, which should lead to a Doppler shift that works in a direction opposite that of a conventional Doppler shift.
 The first experiment that detected this effect was conducted by Nigel Seddon and Trevor Bearpark in Bristol, United Kingdom in 2003.
 Later, the inverse Doppler effect was observed in some inhomogeneous materials, and predicted inside a Vavilov–Cherenkov cone.